Women in the High-Energy Universe: Kim Arcand

-Kimberly Arcand has been a member of the Chandra Education & Public Outreach group since 1998.
-As the Media Production Coordinator, Kim's role includes oversight of a range of science outreach products and activities, including imaging and astronomical visualization, multimedia and print product development, exhibition creation and coordination, and development of museum/planetarium and broadcast products.
+Kimberly Arcand has been a member of the Chandra X-ray Center since 1998.
+As the Visualization Lead, Kim's role includes oversight of a range of science products and activities, including imaging and astronomical data visualization, multimedia product development, exhibition creation and coordination, and research into emerging technologies.

 Growing up, I was the kid with the chemistry set, the microscope, and the stellarium as my favorite "toys" (well, after I grew out of a major purple unicorn phase).
 I loved science, or what I thought of as science: the idea of discovering something new, of figuring out puzzles, of contributing to people’s lives in some significant way.
 For my undergraduate work, I got a degree in biology, specializing in parasitology and infectious disease with the idea I would go on to be a medical doctor.
 But as I approached my senior year I realized I didn't want to go the long haul to be a doctor.
 Fortunately, in the meantime, I had become interested in computer science.

-During my senior year of college, I won a fellowship with the RI Public Health Partnership to work on public health communication.
-In that position, I directed the creation of an interactive CD-ROM (and companion web site) for kids on Lyme disease that won an intellectual property invention award.
+During my senior year of college, I won a fellowship with the RI Public Health Partnership to work in public health.
+In that position, I directed the creation of interactive applications for public health issues such as Lyme disease, one of which won an intellectual property invention award.
 I taught a Computer Science 101 course for a few semesters to help pay the bills.
 But still, I didn't know what I wanted to be when I "grew up."
-Then one day, back in 1998, I stumbled upon a job opening for NASA's Chandra X-ray Observatory for a public outreach webmaster and went from micro (as in the size of a cell and smaller) to macro (galaxies and the Universe as a whole).
+Then one day, back in 1998, I stumbled upon a job opening for NASA's Chandra X-ray Observatory to code applications and went from micro (as in the size of a cell and smaller) to macro (galaxies and the Universe as a whole).

-Originally my work for Chandra was very technologically based – creating informal education and outreach platforms with web and CD-ROM technologies.
-I started in on some graduate class-work in computer science at Harvard, but left once I had my first child.
-What I really wanted to do was to try experiment with new, unexpected avenues to bring current scientific discoveries to less scientifically-inclined non-expert audiences.
+My work for Chandra has been very technologically based – creating different kinds of communications platforms with digital technologies.
+I started graduate class-work in computer science at Harvard, though I put it on pause after I had my first child.
+What I wanted to try was to experiment with new, unexpected avenues to help translate current scientific discoveries for non-expert audiences.